robsaundersx/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Rob Saunders is Associate Professor at Leiden Univeristy.
+Rob Saunders is Associate Professor in the Leiden Institute for Advanced Computer Science at Leiden University.
 His research interests include Computational Creativity and Creative Robotics.